 5 to 6 tablespoons olive oil

-six 5-ounce fish fillets (trout, haddock, or red snapper)
+six 5-ounce fish fillets (trout,

 1 lemon, thinly sliced (for garnish)